fleetingbytes/hatch-semver/docs/index.md

 scheme = "semver"
 ```

-### Beware
+!!! warning

     Hatch-semver plugin will only work with project versions which can be readily parsed by [python-semver][python-semver].
     Therefore, if you are introducing hatch-semver into an existing project, you must **make sure that the project's current version is a valid semantic version.**
     You can test that [here][semver-regex].

 ## Quick Start